Tender Grilled Beef Tenderloin

 I always opt for the simple method of kitchen string (butcher twine) cut into 5-6 equal-length pieces, tied around the beef tenderloin at about 1-inch intervals running the length of the roast.

 Tying a beef tenderloin keeps the meat uniform in size and holds its shape while grilling or roasting.
+Both ensure that the meat cooks evenly and doesn’t spread out while cooking.

 I usually remove the strings as I’m slicing the beef tenderloin to serve it.
 I find the strings super helpful for acting as my guide for slicing the tenderloin.